sainathadapa/stubthat/README.md

 Introduction
 ============

 stubthat package provides stubs for use while unit testing in R. The API is highly inspired by the [Sinon.js](http://sinonjs.org/).
 This package is meant to be used along with the [testthat](https://cran.r-project.org/web/packages/testthat/index.html) package, specifically the 'with\_mock' function.
+Please note that although this package was written with an intention to be used alongside testthat, this package doesn't depend on testthat or any other package.

+To understand what a stub is and how they are used while unit testing, please take a look at this Stackoverflow question [What is a “Stub”?](http://stackoverflow.com/questions/463278/what-is-a-stub).

 Usage
 =====

-There are three main steps to the create a stub of a function -
+There are three main steps for creating a stub of a function -

 -   Invoke the *stub* function with the function that needs to be mocked